NiklasMelton/vertebrae/docs/distributed_readiness.md

   --json-output result.json \
   --markdown-output report.md
 ```

+For segmentation datasets, `vertebrae materialize-segmentation` aligns saved
+spatial embedding outputs to raster annotations and writes token-level embedding,
+label, and group artifacts.
+Those artifacts then follow the same `score`,
+`diagnose-complexity`, `score-repeats`, and `benchmark-from-artifacts` stages as
+ordinary embedding workflows.

 To execute shards or score repeats through Ray or Dask instead of the local backend: